 Artificial Intelligence and law

-The law is an important and scientifically challenging application domain of argumentation.
-Much of my research in this field has been on the logical aspects of
+The law is an important and scientifically challenging application domain of computational argument.
+Much of my research in this field has been on the logical modeling of legal argumentation.
+Early work was my my 1997 book

-(a revised and extended version of my PhD thesis).
-Since legal reasoning often takes place in an
+(a revised and extended version of my 1993 PhD thesis).
+Subsequently I

 A formal model of adjudication dialogues and an application of this model in a case study.

-modelling of legal reasoning about evidence.
-See, for example, my two articles in Law, Probability & Risk
+- Legal reasoning about evidence.
+See, for example, two articles in Law, Probability & Risk

 2004 AI & Law Journal paper with Floris Bex, Chris Reed and Doug Walton on formalising evidential argument schemes, my